yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 - If you are using Colocated tables, you CREATE TABLE on target, then CREATE TABLE on source, making sure that you force the Colocation ID to be identical to that on target.
 - If you try to make a DDL change on source and it fails, you must also make the same attempt on target and get the same failure.
 - TRUNCATE TABLE is not supported.
-To truncate a table, pause replication, truncate the table on both primary and standby, and resume replication.
+To truncate a table, pause replication, truncate the table on both source and target, and resume replication.

 Use the following guidance when managing tables and indexes in universes with replication configured.